-US vaccinations ramp up as feds weigh 2nd COVID-19 shot
+US vaccinations ramp up as 2nd COVID-19 shot nears

 Vaccinations were also expected to kick off Tuesday in New Jersey, which is dividing some 76,000 doses among health workers and nursing home residents.
 The federal government is coordinating the massive delivery operation by private shipping and distribution companies based on locations chosen by state governors.

-Following another initial set of deliveries Wednesday, officials with the Trump administration’s Operation Warp Speed in Washington said they will begin moving 580 more shipments through the weekend.
+Following another initial set of deliveries Wednesday, officials with the Trump administration’s Operation Warp Speed said they will begin moving 580 more shipments through the weekend.

 “We’re starting our drumbeat of continuous execution of vaccine as it is available,” Army Gen. Gustave Perna, chief operating officer for Warp Speed, told reporters Monday.
 “We package and we deliver.
 It is a constant flow of available vaccine.”